orb-community/orb-website/docs/docs.md

 ## Running Orb Agent

-An Orb agent needs to run on all infrastructure to be monitored.
+An Orb agent needs to run on all infrastructure (computers, servers, switches, VMs, k8s, etc.) to be monitored.
 To run an agent, you will need:

-1. Docker to run the agent image (`ns1labs/orb-agent`)
+1. Docker, to run the agent image ([ns1labs/orb-agent](https://hub.docker.com/repository/docker/ns1labs/orb-agent))
-2. Agent Credentials provided by the Orb UI or REST API after creating an Agent
+2. [Agent Credentials](#agent-credentials), which are provided to you by the Orb UI or REST API after [creating an Agent](/docs/#create-an-agent)
 3. The Orb Control Plane host address (e.g. `localhost` or `orb.live`)
 4. The network interface to monitor (e.g. `eth0`)

+!!! tip

+    If you are unsure which network interface to monitor, you may list the available interfaces on your host.

+    === "Linux"

+        ``` shell
+        ip -stats -color -human addr
+        ```

+    === "OSX"

+        ``` shell
+        ifconfig
+        ```

+### Agent Credentials

-The Agent credentials include three pieces of information:
+The Agent credentials include three pieces of information, each of which is a UUID in the form `5dc34ded-6a53-44c0-8d15-7e9c8c95391a`.

-1. Agent UUID
-2. Agent Channel UUID
-3. Agent Key UUID

-Once you have this information, you may run the docker image.
+1. **Agent ID**, which uniquely identifies the agent
+2. **Agent Channel ID**, which uniquely identifies the agent's communication channel
+3. **Agent Key**, which is a private access token for the agent.
+Note you will only be shown the key once, upon creation!

 ### Sample provisioning command
 Replace `mock` interface with a host network interface (e.g. `eth0`).